juice-shop/multi-juicer/azure/README.md

 4. Run `terraform init` (if required, use `tfenv` to select TF 0.14.0 or higher )
 5. Run `terraform plan` to see what will be created (optional).
 6. Run `terraform apply`.
 Note: the apply will take 5 to 20 minutes depending on the speed of the Azure backplane.
+7. Go to the values of the helm chart and replace the wrongsecrets.config with this:

+    ```yaml
+    K8S_ENV: "azure"
+    ```

+    and replace the value of wrongsecrets.env having the name 'K8S_ENV' with this:

+    ```yaml
+    value: "azure"
+    ```

-7. Run `./build-and-deploy-azure.sh`.
+8. Run `./build-and-deploy-azure.sh`.
 Your kubeconfig file will automatically be updated.

 Your AKS cluster should be visible in your resource group.
 Want a different region?
 You can modify `terraform.tfvars` or input it directly using the `region` variable in plan/apply.